Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Application Examples

-Based on the results in (\ref{eqn:FTLV}) and the FTLVs at the other grid points of $\mathcal{X}$, we chose $x_1$ as the independent variable, because its coordinate axis is not parallel to any of the directions in $(E^s(T,\mathbf{x}))^\perp$.
-For each of the values on the $x_1$ grid, we compute the values of $x_2$ and $x_3$ that satisfy the orthogonality conditions. {{The resulting finite-time approximation of the slow manifold for values of $x_1$ from -10 to 10 is plotted in Figure \ref{fig:FTLM_SIMa}.}}
+After examining the FTLVs, we chose $x_1$ to parametrize $\mathcal{W}^c$, because its coordinate axis is not parallel to any of the directions in $[\mathcal{E}^c(\overline{T},\mathbf{x})]^\perp$.
+For each of the values on the grid over $x_1$, we compute the values of $x_2$ and $x_3$ that satisfy the orthogonality conditions. {{The resulting finite-time approximation of the postulated invariant center manifold for values of $x_1$ from -10 to 10 is plotted in Fig.~\ref{fig:Ss}.}}